 1. Prepare for Driving on the Left

-If you haven’t driven on the left before, then one of the best tips is to remember the “me in the middle” rule.
+If you haven’t driven on the left before, then one of the best driving tips is to remember the “me in the middle” rule.
 This simply means that as a driver, you should always be in the middle of the road.

 Other things to note including making sure to give way to the right when entering a roundabout and turning into the correct lane when making a turn.